Qubits01/nca2nsp/README.md

 This Python script will convert a folder of nca files to an installable nsp file.
 It has also the ability to extract nsp files.

-It is provided as an .exe file for easy use.
+It is also provided as an .exe file for easy use without the need of a python install.
 If you want to use the script directly, you probably know how to.

 ## Disclaimer